Tushar4059x/Shiftora-website/content/blog/cut-operational-costs-50-percent-with-ai.md

 ### Calculate Your Potential Savings

 Ready to see your specific cost reduction opportunity?
-ScaletrailAI offers a free operational audit.
+ShiftoraAI offers a free operational audit.
 We'll analyze your current costs and show you exactly where 50%+ savings are hiding.

 [Get Your Free Cost Analysis →](/#cta)